 But let’s go further.
 The apostles proved abundantly that they considered themselves to be the authorities and not a book.
-Even though they extensively quoted the OT, they many at times like Jesus, made decisions without consulting the OT, and sometimes even against.
+Even though they extensively quoted the OT, they many at times like Jesus, taught outside of the OT, and sometimes even against.
 Let’s take for instance the first council (in Jerusalem).
 Act 15:1-35.
-Let’s analyze the events in this passage.
+Let’s analyse the events in this passage.

 There was an argument about whether gentile believers needed to be circumcised before they could be saved.
 Let’s see how the apostles handled this issue.
-Let’s keep in mind that the commandment of circumcision is right in the OT which the apostles (especially Paul) quoted extensively from - Genesis 17:9-14.
+Let’s keep in mind that the commandment of circumcision (Genesis 17:9-14) is right in the OT (the scriptures at the time) which the apostles (especially Paul) quoted extensively from.
 It is based on this covenant and the fact that Jesus was a Jew that those people insisted that the gentiles must also be circumcised.
 However, we find that the apostles did not refer to the OT to make their decision.
 What did they refer to?
 Themselves (relying on the Holy Spirit, of course).
 Now I want you to accuse the apostles of giving unbiblical teaching.
-Paul devoted the whole of his letter to the Galatians on this matter.
+Paul devoted the whole of his letter to the Galatians on the matter of circumcision.